FACT: half of adult dogs today will get cancer.

-The biggest difference between treatment types is that conventional treatment is more cancer oriented, and holistic treatment is more patient oriented.
+There’s a big difference between conventional and holistic treatments.
+The biggest difference?
+Conventional treatment is more cancer oriented, and holistic treatment is more patient oriented.

-Conventional medicine focuses on the cancer, treating the cancer – even at the expense of the patient.
+Conventional medicine focuses on the cancer … on treating the cancer, even at the expense of the patient.
 Chemo, radiation and surgery work on the symptom (the cancer) to try to make the patient better.

 The tumor type is very relevant to how you treat it.
-We always use holistic options if we can, but sometimes surgery may be necessary if a tumor is impinging on the functionality of the patient.
+We always use holistic options if we can.
+But sometimes surgery is necessary if a tumor is limiting the functionality of the patient.

 Surgery doesn’t cure anything.